2013 Planning: Dick, WN3R continues to man his tower on Gambrills mountain this year. See the summary spread sheet.

-2012 Planning: Dick plans on having his tower and digipeater ready to go again this year on Saturday 21 July.
+2012 Planning: Dick operated a digi on his tower with good success on Saturday 21 July.

 2011 Success!
 Dick again went to the mountain to set up his D710 on Friday.
 Bob was able to test it from Annapolis, and all looked good.
 But a later test on Saturday night had 10, 20 and 30 second delays suggesting a lose squelch.
 Dick arranged for a neighbor to go and tighten up the squelch and so on Sunday, MDMTNS worked perfectly.
 K3PDK kept his home station down in the valley running as a logging station and there we discovered that MDMTN-7 was not beaconing (later found the BCON button was off).
 The only other incident was another station that was mislead by the documentation and also set up his home station as MDMTNS-7 and so the logs are not clear which packets are which.
 There is also an open issue with respect to how well the D710's are properly digipeating.
 We already know that they duplicate their own originated beacon once, but is it really only once?
 More later as we figure it out!